|

 that the lack of emotional attachment and the alien perspective

 had the potential to cause many of the Laws of Time to be breached.
+How many of you have written long treatises on

 the importance of the Time Lord rule of non-interference in the